Do you ever imagine just whiling away your day surrounded by the warm waters of a thermal pool whilst succumbing to the luxury of a cruise ship?

 Why Does Hotel Victory Stand Out?

-Located just 20 minutes from Munich, this themed hotel is something quite unusual.
+Located just 20 minutes from Munich in Germany, this themed hotel is something quite unusual.
 Never before have we come across a hotel that has adopted its theme so thoroughly.
 Ok, so from the outside it looks just like any other nondescript hotel, but wander through the revolving door and you will instantly feel a sense of sophistication wash over you.

-The Hotel Victory is far more than just another hotel which likes to follow a theme in its bedrooms.
-It is a hotel that has completely encompassed the cruise ship way of life.
+The Hotel Victory is far more than just another hotel that likes to follow a theme in its bedrooms.
+It is a hotel that has completely encompassed the cruise ship’s way of life.

 Hotel Victory and its Luxury Rooms